blessengeorge30/E-COMMERCE-REDUX/README.md

 # E- Commerce Application   💻
+Hey devs 👋 Check out the post creation flow of my E-Commerce Application 🔥

 This is a React Native E-Commerce mobile application developed as part of my Assignment at ALT-D Technologies, Infopark.
 The app includes essential features for browsing and purchasing products online, with a focus on smooth user experience and modern design principles.

+It’s packed with features that make online shopping seamless and user-friendly.
+💡 Here’s a rundown of the features:

+🛍️ Category Browsing: View product categories like laptops, cameras, and headphones.
+📱 Responsive Design: Optimized for both iOS and Android with cross-platform compatibility.
+🛒 Add to Cart: Simple product detail pages with easy add-to-cart functionality.
+🧑‍💼 User Profiles: View and manage your user account.
+💼 State Management: Efficient management of app-wide state for smooth navigation.
+💸 Pricing and Offers: Exclusive offers with a clean display of prices and discounts.
+🛒 Cart Management: Easily adjust product quantities or remove items from the cart.
+📦 Product Details: Detailed product descriptions and specs.
+⭐ Favorites: Save products to your favorites for quick access later.
+🛠 Built with React Native for a fast, sleek shopping experience.

+👉 Visit my GitHub for more details and check out the code: https://lnkd.in/gZwG2AGu

+Feel free to check it out and let me know what you think!